the-doctor1994/team-heart-of-gold/docs/fspec/functional_specification.md

 ###**Brenton Chasse**   - Backend/Databases - Dojo Sempai

 <b>Bio:</b>  Brenton is a Senior Computer Systems Engineering student pursuing a minor in Computer Science.
-This developer is familliar with using the Dojo Javascript toolkit for front end web applicaiton development.
-He looks forwared to furthering his knowledge of the Dojo toolkit by using it on top of node.js on the back end.
+This developer is familiar with using the Dojo Javascript toolkit for front end web application development.
+He looks forward to furthering his knowledge of the Dojo toolkit by using it on top of node.js on the back end.

 ###**Grayson Kempster** - Backend/Databases